Kierstin has two daughters and dealt with hyperemesis gravidarum in all of her pregnancies.

 - Thoughts of triggers.
 Thinking about foods or activities that induce nausea can actually make the nausea worse.
 Yay.

-Things That Are Difficult or Impossible to Do With Hyperemesis Gravidarum
+Things That Are Difficult or Impossible to Do with Hyperemesis Gravidarum

 - Drive.
 Thanks to dizziness and lightheadedness it's not only hard, it's pretty dangerous to drive.

-- Shopping, which can be physically overwhelming.
+- Shop, which can be physically overwhelming.

-- Attending classes or doing homework.
+- Attend classes or do homework.

-When Does Hyperemesis Gravidarum End?
+When does Hyperemesis Gravidarum end?

 The timeline for HG's progression is different for everyone, but mine followed the most usual timeline which was: